 IRIS aims to become a key influencer on the channel during the course of the project - and potentially beyond.
-In the first three months, @IRISsmartcities has far exceeded expectations and counts over 275 followers and several highly favoured content.
+At month 12, @IRISsmartcities has exceeded expectations and counts over 515 followers and several highly favoured influencers among followers and regular interactions.

-Figure 12: IRIS tweet posts
+Figure 15: IRIS tweet posts